Winter bird feeding is a rewarding season to watch wild birds.

 Great satisfaction can be the result of offering bird shelters for winter bird watching.

-For Bathing and for Drinking
+Yes for Bathing and for Drinking

 A vital element in your bird-friendly winter yard is a heated birdbath.
 Birds must have fresh, ice free water for bathing and drinking year round.
 It may be considered by some to be unnecessary as birds will eat snow.
 But drinking open water means they do not loose as much body heat as when they eat snow.